ccarliu/FedMEPD/README.md

 1. Download dataset
 2. Environment prepare: pip install -r requirements.txt
 3. Training: Replace the datapath in the training command of run.sh, and run it.
 After training, the model will be stored in folder "./results".
 We provide pretrained models, data split as described in our paper, together with the code.
 4. Testing: Replace the datapath and checkpoint path in the testing command of test.sh, and run it, which will do the test and store results in folder "test_results".
+Our pretrainied model is available [here](https://drive.google.com/drive/folders/1lAW-QM_zA_fw_7Zd1iBZowr0SKaqLSJz?usp=sharing)